 - In Greg Bear's Darwin's Radio (and sequel), the human race undergoes a disease called "Herod's Flu" because it spontaneously aborts fetuses — and then the mothers become spontaneously pregnant again.
 It turns out non-coding introns in human DNA occasionally induce a mass evolutionary change, in this case to adapt us to better live in an information-rich world.
 This is a case of surprisingly plausible Evolutionary Levels, because Bear shows his work.
 However, the whole concept of "non-coding" introns has now had to be re-examined as Science Marches On.

 - Charlie McGee in Firestarter was the child of two college students who both joined a double-blind drug experiment for pay and then later married.
 However, the drug gave them both paranormal abilities, and Charlie has developed powers of her own by the start of the book.

 - The "Whispered" of Full Metal Panic! possess a psychic connection with an undefined future, which "whispers" the secrets of "Black Technology" directly into their minds.
 From time to time that connection can be established between individual Whispered.
 Every Whispered was born on December 24, 1981 (1984 in the anime) between 11:50 and 11:53 PM Greenwich Mean Time.

-- It only affected a small group but in The Girl With The Silver Eyes by Willo Davis Roberts, a group of women that tried an experimental fertility drug gave birth to children with silver eyes that had Psychic Powers.
-Their powers grew stronger if they worked together and a pair could push another remotely.
+- It only affects a small group, but in The Girl with the Silver Eyes, a group of women who try an experimental fertility drug give birth to children with silver eyes who have Psychic Powers.
+Their powers grow stronger if they work together and a pair can "push" another remotely.

 - The "blue" children in Manifold: Time.